Lifetime Tahoma 100 is a budget sit-on-top recreational kayak.

 Because of its small size, you can put it in the back of a truck for easy transport.

 Intended Use and Skill Level – Best for Beginners and Calm Waters

 This kayak is an entry-level recreational kayak.
 It does not have any added features to make it suitable for other uses.
 You would have to make drastic changes to make it serve you other purposes.

 Obviously, you can use a single fishing rod to cast and stay hooked to it because there are no rod holders.

-This kayak is also a good option for you if you are an occasional kayaker and do not want to spend much on a kayak which you use once in a while.
+This kayak is also a good option for you if you are an occasional kayaker and do not want to spend much on a kayak that you use once in a while.